semgrep/semgrep-docs/docs/semgrep-app/findings.md

     - Last 7 days
     - Last 1 day

-### Disabling grouping by rule
+### Grouping by rule

 Semgrep Cloud Platform by default groups findings by a specific rule on the Findings page.
+This view can be disabled.

 ![Screenshot of the Findings page with findings grouped by rule](/img/app-findings.png)<br />
 *Figure 3.* Screenshot of the Findings page with findings grouped by rule.

+### Disabling grouping by rule

 To disable grouping by rule, follow these steps: